Beddgelert Forest, near Porthmadog

 Several of the most important mines have been partially restored and made safe for visitors.

-In addition to the walks from Betws-y-coed, waymarked walks start from several other Natural Resources Wales car parks in Gwydir Forest Park.
+In addition to the walks from Betws-y-coed, waymarked trails start from several other Natural Resources Wales car parks in Gwydir Forest Park:

 Betws-y-coed is located at the junction of the A5 and the A470, 5 miles south of Llanrwst.